kozec/sc-controller/docs/protocol.md

 If controller with specified controller_id is known, daemon responds with `OK.` Otherwise, `Fail: no such controller` error message is sent.

+#### `Gesture: side resolution`
+Requests gesture to be detected on one of pads - "side" can be LEFT or RIGHT.
+'resolution' is integer from 2 to 6 and specifies grid size used in gesture detection.
+Daemon _always_ responds with `OK.` and then, when gesture detection is completed, sends `Gesture: side detectedgesture` message.
+If gesture detection fails for any reason, sent gesture is empty.

 #### `Led: brightness`
 Sets brightness of controller led.
 'Brightness' is percent in 0 to 100 range.